Atopic Dermatitis (cont.)

-Tacrolimus (Protopic) and pimecrolimus (Elidel) ointments are powerful and expensive topical medicated creams (drugs that are applied to the skin) that are used for the treatment of atopic dermatitis.
-They are not particularly effective in patients with severe disease and are best used on the faces of children.
+Tacrolimus (Protopic) and pimecrolimus (Elidel) ointments are rather expensive topical medicated creams (drugs that are applied to the skin) that are used for the treatment of atopic dermatitis.
+They are particularly effective in when used on the faces of children since they seem less likely to produce atrophy.
 These new drugs are referred to as "immune modulators."
 They were first and are still commonly used internally (oral form) to help patients with kidney and liver transplants avoid rejecting the organs they received.
 They work by suppressing the immune system.
 When these drugs are used in limited and small quantities on intact skin to externally to treat the skin, they are not thought to significantly weaken or change the body's immune system.
 Also, unlike topical steroids (cortisone creams), these new medications don't cause thinning of the skin and breaking of superficial blood vessels (atrophy).
 However, over the recent few years, there has been concern and a positional change by the Food and Drug Administration (FDA).
 A special warning has been placed on these two immune modulator drugs with potential caution regarding cancers and other immune-system suppression issues.
 While dermatologists and other physicians have continued to safely prescribe many of these drugs for children and adults, it is important to discuss these possible concerns and precautions with your physician when beginning a treatment regimen.

-A newer class of drugs for improving barrier function in both pediatrics and adults includes Atopiclair and MimyX.
+A newer class of OTC (over the counter) creams have been recently developed which claim to repair and improve the skin's barrier function in both children and adults.
+They include Atopiclair, MimyX, and CeraVe.
 These creams may be used in combination with topical steroids and other emollients to help repair the overall dryness and broken skin function.

 Additional available treatments may help to reduce specific symptoms of the disease.
 Antibiotics to treat skin infections may be applied directly to the skin in an ointment but are usually more effective when taken by mouth in pill form.
 Certain antihistamines that cause drowsiness can reduce nighttime scratching and allow more restful sleep when taken at bedtime.
 This effect can be particularly helpful for patients whose nighttime scratching aggravates the disease.
 If viral or fungal infections are present, the doctor may also prescribe medications to treat those infections.